Nine artists from St Helens received Prototype Project commissions from Heart of Glass as part of Round Three.

 A total of £7,500 was allocated to support four R&D projects (up to £500) and three Prototype Projects (up to £2,000).
 The ideas for this round include creating a new glass artwork, exploring the use of moss graffiti and bringing the iconic Beecham’s building back to life through a sound installation & performance, combined with a tour.
 We have supported 26 projects by local artists and communities to date.

-Debbie Chan, Prototype Projects Producer for Heart of Glass, said: “We received commission requests totaling more than £26,000, which meant competition was high and our panel had some very difficult decisions to make.”
+Debbie Chan, Prototype Projects Producer for Heart of Glass, said: “We received commission requests totalling more than £26,000, which meant competition was high and our panel had some very difficult decisions to make.”

 The decision-making panel (which changes each round) included: Cath Shea (Arts Development Manager, St Helens Council), Beverly Jones and Gill Mather, successful awardees from Round One (The Cowley Singers) and socially engaged artist Jeni McConnell (external guest).

-Prototype Projects Rouns Three will be supporting artists working on the following projects:
+Prototype Projects Round Three will be supporting artists working on the following projects: